paypal/nemo-core/README.md

 A `priority` value of < 100 will register this plugin BEFORE the selenium driver object is created.
 This means that such a plugin can modify properties of the driver (such as `serverProps`).
 It also means that any other elements of the Nemo setup will NOT be available to that plugin.
 Leaving `priority` unset will register the plugin after the driver object is created.

+### data

+Data will be arbitrary stuff that you might like to use in your tests.
+In a lot of the examples we set `data.baseUrl` but again, that's arbitrary and not required.
+You could pass and use `data.cupcakes` if you want.
+Cupcakes are awesome.

 ## Shortstop handlers